Hakeem Jeffries rejects GOP spending bill as ‘unserious and unacceptable’

 Johnson is punting the final decisions on full-year spending into next year when a new president and Congress take over.
 He’s doing so at the urging of members within his conference who believe that Republicans will be in a better position next year to secure the funding and policy priorities they want.

-But Jeffries said the appropriations process should be wrapped up before the end of the current calendar year, and the short-term measure should reflect that.
+But Democrats said the appropriations process should be wrapped up by this Congress, and the short-term measure should reflect that.
 It also needs to be free of “partisan policy changes,” Jeffries said.

 “There is no other viable path forward that protects the health, safety and economic well-being of hardworking American taxpayers,” Jeffries wrote in a letter to House Democrats released Monday.

 The House bill including the proof of citizenship mandate for voter registration complicates the effort.
-The voter registration measure is popular with House Republicans.
+The voter registration measure is popular with House Republicans and has already passed once before in that chamber.
 The House Freedom Caucus, which generally includes the chamber’s most conservative members, called for it to be attached to the spending bill.
+But Democrats are overwhelmingly opposed.

 Republicans say that requiring proof of citizenship would ensure that U.S. elections are only for American citizens, improving confidence in the nation’s federal election system, something that former President Donald Trump has sought to undermine over the years.